CHANDLERNC/2d-game/README.md

 An offline HTML5 dungeon crawler with inline sprites, now featuring Berserker, Spellbinder and Nightblade classes, a Berserker skill tree, consumable potions and legendary gear.

 Recent updates rework the audio system with smoother sound effects and dynamic music that cross‑fades between calm, combat and boss themes.
+Players can fine‑tune overall, music and SFX volume via new sliders stored in local storage.

 The game now auto-saves your current floor and equipped gear to local storage when you leave the page.
 Use the pause menu to manually save or load this progress.